Bob-Playground/WWDC-Stuff/2016/406_optimizing_app_startup_time/Transcript-Edited.md

 So why would you do that?

 Well rather than having to read the entire file, by having that mapping set up, as you first access those different addresses, as if you had read it in memory, each time you access an address that hasn't been accessed before it will cause a page fault, the kernel will read just that one page.
-And that gives you lazy reading of your file.
+And that gives you **lazy reading of your file**.

-Now we can put all these features together, and what I told you about Mach-O you now realize that the `__TEXT` segment of any of that dylib or image can be mapped into multiple processes, it will be read lazily, and all those pages can be shared between those processes.
+Now we can put all these features together, and what I told you about `Mach-O` you now realize that **the `__TEXT` segment of any of that dylib or image can be mapped into multiple processes, it will be read lazily, and all those pages can be shared between those processes**.

 #### Copy on write